Initial Magnetic Resonance Imaging Certification and Registration

 three years* — successfully completed a Magnetic Resonance Imaging

 by a mechanism acceptable to the ARRT.
 Beginning on January 1, 2015, all candidates

-before becoming certified.
+before becoming certified and registered.

 ARRT recognizes only accreditation agencies that are recognized by CHEA and/or USDE.
 A list of accrediting agencies recognized by ARRT for the academic degree and professional education requirements is available here.